norman/friendly_id/Guide.md

 ## FriendlyId Rake Tasks

 FriendlyId provides several tasks to help maintain your application.
-The tasks can be invoked via Rake, or programmatically through {FriendlyId::Tasks}.

 ### Generating New Slugs For the First Time